sdrelton/matrix-est-maxelts/README.md

 # normestm
-MATLAB code to estimate the largest element of a matrix using only matrix-vector products.
+MATLAB code to estimate the largest elements of a matrix using only matrix-vector products.

 ## Introduction
 The functions in this repository are designed to estimate the quantity (in MATLAB notation) max(max(abs(A))), or equivalently norm((A):),inf), where the my-by-n matrix A is not known explicitly.
-For example we may have A = B*C, A = expm(B), or A = inv(B) where forming A explicitly is impractical (maybe even impossible if B and C are large and sparse).
+For example we may have A = B*C, A = expm(B), or A = inv(B), where forming A explicitly is impractical (maybe even impossible if B and C are large and sparse).
 However in each case forming matrix-vector products with A and its conjugate transpose may nevertheless be possible and even relatively inexpensive.